BastienGermond/ics-filter/README.md

 _Example on how to use:_

-Create in your host
+Create in your host /opt/ics\_filter which will be used to make the blacklist persistent.
 To start ics-filter, will be served inside with Gunicorn and exposed by the port 8000:

 ```
 docker run -d --name ics-filter \